Services

 Plex.
 A cloud ERP and MES platform from Rockwell Automation that combines production, operations, and finance into one manufacturing system with strong OT integration capabilities.

-Where it stops: Plex is typically an ERP replacement decision rather than a lightweight AI layer added onto existing ERP systems like NetSuite or Acumatica.
+Where it stops: Plex is typically an ERP replacement decision, not a lightweight AI layer added onto existing ERP systems like NetSuite or Acumatica.

 Pros of Buying AI